 - Communicating Your Project Results with Professional Posters - To conclude the unit, students create scientific research posters presenting the results of their AQ-IQ research projects.
 First they critically examine example posters to gain an understanding of what to include and how they can be made most effective.
 Then they analyze and interpret their data, including what statistics and plots to include in the posters.
 Finally, teams are given a poster guide that prompts them about all of the elements one would find in any research paper or professional presentation.
 Then groups present their research study results in poster format to their peers or a wider audience.

 Vocabulary List: Have students look over the Vocabulary List and complete as many terms as possible.
 Before beginning the presentation, call on students to guess what the various terms mean.
 Then throughout and after the slide presentation lecture, have students fill in the missing definitions and correct any misunderstood terms.
 Suggest that students use this list as a valuable reference through all subsequent activities.

 Post-Lecture Quiz: Immediately after the slide presentation lecture, administer the five-question Post-Lecture Quiz, which ties directly to the learning objectives and can be completed either individually or in pairs.
 Then either have students turn in the quizzes for grading or discuss the answers as a class.

 Pre-Unit STEM Survey: After students complete this lesson and its first associated activity, administer the six-question STEM Survey 1.
-Then, after students complete the last (fifth) associated activity, Communicating Your Results, administer its STEM Survey 2.
+Then, after students complete the last (fifth) associated activity, Communicating Your Project Results with Professional Posters, administer its STEM Survey 2.
 Most of the questions are the same, which enables a pre/post comparison of the impact of the unit and project on students’ attitudes and knowledge of STEM and engineering.

 Lesson Summary Assessment